 My family and a couple of the kid’s friends had Florida travel plans in June of 2017 to visit my mom and her new husband Dave; and my sister who lives in the Sunshine state, too.
-Disney was in the works and a lot of beach time was in mind!
+Disney World was in the works and a lot of beach time was in mind!

 After all passengers were back in the boarding area, the announcement came on that the plane had been hit by the baggage handling cart causing a hole in the fuselage and we would not be flying.
 I listened to several passengers give their theories…and some actually felt the impact from the baggage cart when it hit the plane on the side.
 Wow.

 Many passengers were grumbly and we figured someone at the airport possibly got fired.
-I watched with fascination through the terminal window as the plane was being inspected, even the pilots were taking pictures!
+I watched with fascination through the terminal window as the plane was being inspected, even the pilots were taking pictures with their cell phones!

 I really just wanted to get out of the airport and back home that day.
 I looked at this experience with the family as practice however, because we’ll be doing it again!
 Plus I learned how to pack more efficiently and now know I can take food on the plane!

 Question: How the heck did a human driver hit a huge airplane with basically a golf cart and seriously damage it?
 This was A Big Mistake affecting a lot of people!
 Of course my mind went into litigation thinking as there could probably be some lawsuit for any reason.
 Good thing no one was injured; and hopefully those who really needed to get to Florida ASAP got there without too much anguish.